Many people live their lives with very low self-esteem.

 While the goal of narcissistic individuals is to achieve their own happiness, they rarely find it before changing their ways.

 Instead, we often need to find a “middle ground” between self-pity and narcissism.

 Put a halt to black and white thinking.

 Narcissism and self-pity are equally extreme and detrimental to one’s pursuit of happiness.
 But sometimes black-and-white thinking makes us believe that we need to choose between the two.
 However, I see them as two different manifestations of the same process.

-People who are narcissistic may seem like they actually “love” themselves, but I see it as a facade to a deeper feeling of insecurity.
-When I see people boast and brag endlessly, it is almost as if they need to “prove themselves” to others.
+People who are narcissistic may seem like they “love” themselves, but it’s often a facade to a deeper feeling of insecurity.
+When people boast and brag endlessly, it’s as if they need to “prove themselves” to others.
 And how can someone who needs to constantly be validated by other people possibly have “healthy self-esteem?”

 When we acknowledge our strengths, we find value in ourselves, and we become more motivated to build on those strengths.
 When we acknowledge our shortcomings, we can try to improve those which are in our control, and let go of worrying about the ones that we can’t control.

 Some of this requires self-awareness and self-reflection.
 Merely jamming affirmations down your throat won’t mean anything if you haven’t developed a clearer understanding of what you value, what you believe, what you want to achieve, and what you are capable of.
 It is important that we always ask ourselves what we truly value and believe before adopting what other people tell us we should value and believe.
 No one’s perspective can substitute your own self-awareness.